There are two main options to get ahold of the actual children's literature books.

 Books requested via Link+ will be delievered to the SMC Library in 2-4 business days.
 For more information, see Interlibrary Loan: Link+

-A lot of information about classic texts, key authors, and main themes and genres of children's literature can be found in some of our scholarly encyclopedias and handbooks, such as the following:
+Information about classic texts, key authors, and main themes and genres of children's literature can be found in reference books:

 International Companion Encyclopedia of Children's Literature (Ref 028.503 H914)